What is a cold sore?

 If applied early (as soon as the first symptoms of tingling start), antiviral creams, bought from a pharmacy, can be effective.
 These should be applied to the area affected by the cold sore.

 For more severe cold sore cases, or for people who develop recurrent episodes of cold sores, antiviral tablets can be prescribed by a GP.
-Again, to be effective, these need to be taken as soon as symptoms first appear.
+To be effective, these need to be taken as soon as symptoms first appear.

 Here are some simple cold sore remedies: